Our Approach

 Our programming is designed in two key categories; the Patapia Incubator designed for refugees in business and the Komaa Project for those in agribusiness.

-Providing a pipeline for refugee micro-financing
+Providing a pipeline for refugee investing

 The Patapia Incubator